 In case you don’t know Gaucho is one of the main players in the London steak circuit alongside the likes of The Hawksmoor, Goodman and a whole host of grill shops joining the band wagon from those selling rare breed Gallician cuts to those serving butchers favourites.
 Gaucho Broadgate has been around since 2005 and stylistically just like their other 12 London venues it makes a modern statement.
-There is a good sized glass enclosed bar, alfresco terrace & a plush 150-seat restaurant on the lower ground.
+There is a good sized glass enclosed bar, alfresco terrace & a plush 150-seat restaurant on the lower ground floor.
 It serves Argentine beef which is dry aged onsite with fine wines and cocktails.
-It’s City based so expect a lot of suits, I was one of them as my boss was treating me for having a good month.
+Being City based, expect fat cats in suits, unashamedly I was one for the afternoon.

 Everything is adorned with cow hide fabrics and designer furnishings.

-I’ve been here a few times before and when the front of house asked if I’d like to know about the steak board I ALWAYS say yes!
-It never gets boring as its visual feast for the eyes.
-It’s a little presentation of the meat on offer – this includes, what cut it is, how best to cook it according the fat content.
+I’ve been here a few times before and when the waitress asked if I’d like to know about the steak board I ALWAYS say yes!
+The visual feast never gets boring.
+The presentation tells you what cut is available, and the best to cooking time in accordance to its fat content.

 From the left, there is the rump, fillet, rib-eye and sirloin.